brian-kneebone/CliConverters/README.md

-# CliConverters
+# Command Line Interface (CLI) Tools
-Command Line Interface (CLI) Converters
+I put up the repo for quick CLI tools I develop for myself.
+If they help other people, great.